orryv/x-string/docs/x-string/methods/before.md

 ## Description

 Returns a new `XString` containing the substring that appears before the specified delimiter.
 You can skip a number of matches or run the lookup from the end of the string.
-Arrays may be supplied to resolve multi-step delimiters sequentially.
+Arrays may be supplied to offer alternative delimiters, and nested arrays enforce multi-step sequences when needed.

 ## Important notes and considerations

 - **Directional searches.** Passing `$last_occurence = true` searches from the end of the string.
 In that case `$skip` counts from the end as well.
-- **Array delimiters.** When arrays are supplied, each fragment is resolved in sequence, allowing you to match compound markers.
+- **Array delimiters.** Provide arrays of scalars to treat them as OR delimiters.
+Wrap fragments inside their own arrays (e.g. `[['<h2>', '<strong>']]`) to demand sequential matching.
 - **Graceful fallback.** If the delimiter cannot be found, the original value is returned unchanged.
 - **Immutable.** The original instance is never modified.